 1. Your timetable, taper plan and detox date: I would recommend planning your detox at least 30-45 days in advance depending on your taper schedule (I will go into tapering later on).
-And don’t get all relieved because you have 30 more days to take pills…that “fun” is over pal.
-Those people on Suboxone need to taper for at least 3 months so keep that in mind folks or perhaps go to my page on Suboxone withdrawal to get more info on what you need to do for a Sub detox.
+And don’t get all relieved because you have 30 more days to take pills.
+That “fun” is over, pal.
+Those people on Suboxone need to taper for at least 3 months, so keep that in mind, folks.
+Or, see my page on Suboxone withdrawal to get more info on what you need to do for a Sub detox.

 3. Your budget: Although you may be avoiding pricey detox centers and rehabs, you’re going to need to put together some money for supplies, food, movies etc.